lonbluster/rSyncTrees/README.md

 are able to run non-interactively as crontab job (use #crontab -e) or as nohup;

 The first time you run it, it will:
--ask you to choose or create a backup directory in your home; it will create the 3 subdirs: 1 for synchronization, 1 for backup, 1 for onetime/remote jobs;
+- ask you to choose or create a backup directory in your home; it will create the 3 subdirs: 1 for synchronization, 1 for backup, 1 for onetime/remote jobs;
--create an exclude EXCbackup.txt with  and an include INCbackup.txt file in your home, with common ex/inclusions.
+- create an exclude EXCbackup.txt with  and an include INCbackup.txt file in your home, with common ex/inclusions.
 If you delete them it will recreate them.
 Also oneEXCbackup.txt is created when Onetime backup runs.

 At every run it will: